Jiang-Phenomics-Lab/RachisSeg/README.md

 **rachis_train.py** : Train of rachis node objective detection.

-**register_dataset.py** : Spilit rachis dataset and register the dataset.
+**register_dataset.py** : Split rachis dataset and register the dataset.

-## Quickly Start
+## Quick Start

-- If you want to use my trained model directly, download the pth file at the following link and run rachis_prediction.py directly [RachisSeg_model]https://1drv.ms/u/c/6e511ec9eedb20ec/EanHFrk7nSlNu-aLhvQvgcYBTbPEzUyAO_CiAzinqSTlog?e=4a0cFo.
+- If you want to use my trained model directly, download the pth file at the following link and run rachis_prediction.py directly [RachisSeg_model](https://1drv.ms/u/c/6e511ec9eedb20ec/EanHFrk7nSlNu-aLhvQvgcYBTbPEzUyAO_CiAzinqSTlog?e=4a0cFo.)
 - If you want to retrain the modelFollow this quick start guide to get RachisSeg up and running:

 ### 1)Prepare the Rachis Image Dataset: